 Due to something as simple as a missing line of code, the memory allocation task was not set the way it should have been.
 Normally, the Vulkan driver would make sure that Vulkan ray tracing tasks would be allocated to the discrete Intel GPU.
 However, due to the oversight, the Vulkan driver was moving data to the slower offboard system memory and then back.
-These messy transfers had a massive impact on the ray tracing performance of the graphics card.
+These messy transfers had a massive impact on the

 Adding the bit of code to Mesa 22.2 should bring tangible improvements.
 The update will roll out to end users by the end of August, and while that’s still a while from now, it’s likely to be enough time before customers are able to buy the new Intel Arc GPUs in any major capacity.

 Intel Arc, in general, seems to struggle with driver optimization.
 Although the GPUs, which have been plagued by various delays, are still scarcely available, they will likely reach the end market sometime soon.
 Intel is set to attend LANfest in Colorado with a gaming bus filled with Arc-based computers, so the end of September seems like a safe bet, but the launch might happen even before that.